 8. Explore Takayama Old Town

-Your Takayama winter trip (or any trip to Takayama) is not complete without exploring Takayama Old Town.
+Your Takayama travel winter trip (or any trip to Takayama) is not complete without exploring Takayama Old Town

 One of the must-visit streets in Takayama Old Town is Sannomachi Street.

-This lively street features beautifully-preserved old homes, merchant shops, sake breweries, and cafes.
+This lively street features beautifully-preserved century-old homes, merchant shops, sake breweries, and cafes.

 Travel tip: Be sure to stop by the food stalls to feed your tummy with the deliciously hot beef bun at Old Town.

-Recommended Tour from Editor: Book this Guided Takayama Old Town Walking Tour to learn more about the town and its awe-inspiring landmarks history.
+Recommended Tour: I recommend this guided Takayama Old Town Walking Tour to learn more about the town and its awe-inspiring landmarks history.

 9. Wander Around Hida Folk Village